hilmanski/onebitedev-hugo-old/content/posts/play-with-supabase-database-in-website-with-javascript.md

 Hmm... is Supabase secure?
 The answer is yes..
 Supabase is secure.
 Normally you only use it with server side application, so your KEY and other secret stuff is safe there.
 But, if you only need a client side for you application, you can secure your application by using [Row Level Security](https://supabase.io/docs/learn/auth-deep-dive/auth-row-level-security), which we'll talk in another article.

+As long as you have [Row Level Security enabled](https://supabase.io/docs/guides/auth#row-level-security), it's safe to expose your key on client side